singhyashdevops/Assignment/README.md

  - URL-Driven State: Using the URL as the "source of truth" for filters allows for native browser performance benefits (like the Back/Forward button) and ensures the page is SEO-friendly and shareable without adding complex global state libraries.

  - Intersection Observer API: For infinite scrolling, we chose the IntersectionObserver over traditional "scroll" event listeners.
-This is offloaded to the browser's main thread more efficiently, preventing the "stuttering" often caused by high-frequency scroll events.
+This is offloaded to the browser's main thread more efficiently.

  - Non-Blocking Navigation: Using navigation.push with { scroll: false } ensures that updating the URL doesn't trigger a full page jump, providing a "Single Page Application" (SPA) feel while maintaining a synchronized URL.